-- 5.1 A summary of the low-level concern should be written down, signed, timed, dated and shared by the person bringing the information forward. - 5.2 Low Level concerns to be recorded using Appendix 9 of the LearnAT Safeguarding Practice Guidance document which can be found on the LearnAT website https://www.learnatpolicies.uk/sites/default/files/Policies/LAT020LearnATSafeguardingPracticeGuidance.pdf.
+- 5.1 A summary of the low-level concern should be written down, signed, timed, dated and shared by the person bringing the information forward. - 5.2 Where concerns are reported verbally to the headteacher a record of the conversation will be made by the headteacher which will be signed, timed, and dated.